Named Tensor Notation: Abstract

-We propose a notation for tensors with named axes, which relieves the author, reader, and future implementers from the burden of keeping track of the order of axes and the purpose of each.
-It also makes it easy to extend operations on low-order tensors to higher order ones (e.g., to extend an operation on images to minibatches of images, or extend the attention mechanism to multiple attention heads).
+We propose a notation for tensors with named axes, which relieves the author, reader, and future implementers of machine learning models from the burden of keeping track of the order of axes and the purpose of each.
+The notation makes it easy to lift operations on low-order tensors to higher order ones, for example, from images to minibatches of images, or from an attention mechanism to multiple attention heads.

-After a brief overview of our notation, we illustrate it through several examples from modern machine learning, from building blocks like attention and convolution to full models like Transformers and LeNet.
-Finally, we give formal definitions and describe some extensions.
+After a brief overview and formal definition of the notation, we illustrate it through several examples from modern machine learning, from building blocks like attention and convolution to full models like Transformers and LeNet.
+We then discuss differential calculus in our notation and compare with some alternative notations.
 Our proposals build on ideas from many previous papers and software libraries.
-We hope that this document will encourage more authors to use named tensors, resulting in clearer papers and less bug-prone implementations.
+We hope that our notation will encourage more authors to use named tensors, resulting in clearer papers and more precise implementations.

-The source code for this document can be found at \url{https://github.com/namedtensor/notation/}.
-We invite anyone to make comments on this proposal by submitting issues or pull requests on this repository.